matuzo/matuzoat/src/blog/2023/single-page-applications-criticism.md

 ---
 title: "Why I'm not the biggest fan of Single Page Applications"
-date: 2023-02-09T09:38:54.969Z
+date: 2023-02-10T09:38:54.969Z
 image: articles/sm_spa.jpg
 teaser: "Sometimes it seems like accessibility experts and other web professionals hate JavaScript.
 This might be true for some, but most understand that JavaScript can be useful for improving UX and even accessibility.
 JavaScript solutions are often more accessible than their [pure HTML](https://daverupert.com/2020/02/html-the-inaccessible-parts/) or [CSS counterparts](https://www.smashingmagazine.com/2021/06/css-javascript-requirements-accessible-components/)."
 tags:
   - blog
   - posts
   - a11y
-draft: false
+draft: true
 ---

 We know [JavaScript is not an enemy](https://www.marcozehe.de/javascript-not-enemy-accessibility/), but, admittedly, there is a certain reluctance towards building client-side rendered websites by some developers.
 These people are often dismissed as the “old guard” because of their seemingly irrational aversion towards modern web development.
 If you don’t understand where this is coming from, it might seem incomprehensible why someone would not want to build single page applications (SPA), but go for the standard way of building websites, sometimes referred to as multi page applications (MPA), instead.

 There has been a lot of criticism about SPAs and especially React recently.
 On a personal level, I can absolutely understand that.
 I don’t like Meta and their business model; I don’t like how React thought leaders [sold their library as something that it’s not](https://infrequently.org/2023/02/the-market-for-lemons/#what-did-they-know-and-when-did-they-know-it%3F), and I don’t like the bro culture that sparked from this whole thing.
 On a professional level, I understand that there are people for whom React is nothing more than a tool or a .js file.
 People who, you know,…just build websites for a living.
 Although I’m not happy about it, I also understand that JS libraries and frameworks are often the entry point to web development for new web developers.
 Nevertheless, there is also valid and serious professional criticism.
 With this post I’m not trying to convince anyone to build their websites differently, I just want to share my view and my experiences as someone who has been building websites for over 20 years, and I try to summarize reasons why some developers, including me, are wary of building SPAs.

-A lot of the scepticism comes from the fact that some critical features of a website work fundamentally different in single page applications (Evil tongues may claim that “work fundamentally different” is a euphemism for “don’t work at all and have to be reinvented”.)
+A lot of the scepticism comes from the fact that some critical features of a website work fundamentally different in single page applications.

 ## Routing